 In order to assess more systematically the role of individual drivers across regions and seasons, we perform a regression analysis using changes in albedo, EF and incoming surface shortwave radiation as explanatory variables and 2-meter temperature as the variable to be explained.
-The rationale for using albedo, EF and incoming surface shortwave radiation as

-- 210 explaining factors is that the first two capture the intrinsic LUC-induced changes in land surface characteristics representing respectively the radiative and non-radiative impacts of LUC, whereas incoming surface shortwave radiation captures some of the potential subsequent atmospheric feedbacks (e.g., through cloud cover changes).
+The rationale for using albedo, EF and incoming surface shortwave radiation as explaining factors is that the first two capture the intrinsic LUC-induced changes in land surface characteristics representing respectively the radiative and non-radiative impacts of LUC, whereas incoming surface shortwave radiation captures some of the potential subsequent atmospheric feedbacks (e.g., through cloud cover changes).
 Here we discuss the results of the regression analysis for Scandinavia and the Mediterranean (Fig. 12), while results for the full set of regions are provided in the Supplementary Information (Fig. S19 and S20).
-Combining albedo, EF and incoming surface shortwave radiation into a - 215 multiple linear regression effectively explains a large fraction of the inter-model variance of the simulated temperature response (around 80% of variance explained for both regions and all seasons except winter where the explained variance is much lower).
+Combining albedo, EF and incoming surface shortwave radiation into a multiple linear regression effectively explains a large fraction of the inter-model variance of the simulated temperature response (around 80% of variance explained for both regions and all seasons except winter where the explained variance is much lower).
 Albedo change alone explains the largest part of the inter-model variance in spring over Scandinavia and in winter over the Mediterranean, indicating a dominance of radiative processes during these seasons.
-EF change alone explains the largest part of the inter-model variance in spring, summer and autumn over the largest part of the inter-model variance in summer over Scandinavia and in spring, summer and autumn over the largest part of the inter-model variance in summer over Scandinavia and in spring, summer and autumn over the largest part of the inter-model variance in summer over Scandinavia and in spring, summer and autumn over the largest part of the inter-model variance in summer over Scandinavia and in spring, summer and autumn over the largest part of the inter-model variance in summer over Scandinavia and in spring summer and autumn over the seasons. - 220 Mediterranean.
+EF change alone explains the largest part of the inter-model variance in summer over Scandinavia and in spring, summer and autumn over the Mediterranean.
 Finally, incoming surface shortwave radiation explains a substantial part of the inter-model variance across most seasons although it is not a dominating factor.
 It is important to note the two main caveats of this simplified approach: 1) The explanatory variables are likely not fully independent due to the tightly coupled processes in the models 2) Other factors not included as explanatory variables may contribute to the temperature response (e.g. changes in surface roughness, other atmospheric feedbacks).
-Nevertheless, the fact that a large part of the variance can be explained by this simple linear model is

-- 225 an indication of the essential role of these selected processes.
+Nevertheless, the fact that a large part of the variance can be explained by this simple linear model is an indication of the essential role of these selected processes.
 An exception is the winter season during which a very limited part of the inter-model spread can be explained, suggesting that other processes may play a dominant role.
 One potential process that could explain differences across RCMs is the occurrence of precipitation feedbacks.
 We note however that precipitation changes are small in all RCMs with no clear consensus among models (Fig. S5).
-One possible exception is the summer precipitation decrease in WRFa-NoahMP which could be related to the use of the Grell-Freitas convection scheme - 230 (Table 1), while precipitation is less affected in WRFb-NoahMP and WRFb-CLM3.5 which use the Kain-Fritsch scheme.
+One possible exception is the summer precipitation decrease in WRFa-NoahMP which could be related to the use of the Grell-Freitas convection scheme (Table 1), while precipitation is less affected in WRFb-NoahMP and WRFb-CLM3.5 which use the Kain-Fritsch scheme.
 The stronger summer temperature increase in WRFa-NoahMP compared to WRFb-NoahMP and WRFb-CLM3.5 may therefore be linked to this precipitation feedback.